fritzsedlazeck/teaching_material/Krumlov_teaching_SV.md

 cd  Out_Manta/results/variants/
 ls
 ```
-As you can see we have multiple VCF files.
+As you can see, we have multiple VCF files.
 These represent the different stages of Manta and the confidence level for the SV calls.
 We typically use the `diploidSV.vcf.gz` file.

 Let us open quickly the output of the highest quality SV files: